COAMFTE Accredited Online MFT Degree Programs

 MFT Licensure Requirements

 Obtaining licensure as an MFT typically involves reviewing your academic education, completing supervised clinical experience hours, and passing the MFT National Examination.
 Licensing requirements can vary by state, but most states require at least a master’s degree.
-It’s important to research and understand your state’s specific requirements for MFT licensure.
+It’s important to research and understand your state’s specific requirements for MFT licensing.

 Common Courses in an Online MFT Program